shopware5/devdocs/source/designers-guide/best-practice-theme-development/index.md

 ![Grunt Screenshot](grunt-screenshot.png)

 ### Development Task
-Since Shopware 5.5.4 we have also a development Grunt task.
-This task will compile LESS and Javascript Files and exits without watching the files.
+Since Shopware 5.5.4 there is a development grunt task, which will compile LESS and Javascript files without starting to watch them afterwards.

 ## New in Shopware 5.3 - LiveReload & modularized grunt tasks